AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/social-functions/set-up-linkedin-lead-gen-forms.md

    ![](assets/linkedin-login.png)

-1. After you're logged into LinkedIn, return to Marketo and click **Authorize**.
+1. After you're logged into LinkedIn, return to Marketo and click **[!UICONTROL Authorize]**.

    ![](assets/linkedin-lead-gen-authorize.png)

-1. When prompted, click **Allow** to accept the Marketo app installation into LinkedIn.
+1. When prompted, click **[!UICONTROL Allow]** to accept the Marketo app installation into LinkedIn.

    ![](assets/linkedin-marketo-allow.png)

 1. You'll notice you are now authorized.
-Click **Next**.
+Click **[!UICONTROL Next]**.

    ![](assets/image2017-9-28-7-3a55-3a14.png)

    >[!CAUTION]
    >
    >The service automatically expires one year after authorization.
-To regain access, simply click **Re-Authorize**.
+To regain access, simply click **[!UICONTROL Re-Authorize]**.
 You may have to re-enter your LinkedIn password, depending on your browser settings.

-1. Select the account(s) you want LinkedIn Lead Gen leads to come into Marketo from and click **Next**.
+1. Select the account(s) you want LinkedIn Lead Gen leads to come into Marketo from and click **[!UICONTROL Create]**.

    >[!TIP]
    >